 Largely unappreciated his entire career while playing in the shadow of Michael Jordan, Scottie Pippen was a legitimate star for the Bulls and a huge reason why the team made the jump from just winning games to winning titles.
 A large supply keeps his rookie card values in check but high grades can push over $300.

-Part of the first three titles for the Bulls, Bill Cartwright may not have been the biggest name but he was a key contributor, especially in his first few years with the team.
+Part of the first three titles for the Bulls, Bill Cartwright may not have been the biggest name but he was a key contributor, especially in his initial years with the team.
 His rookie values are buoyed by being included with Larry Bird's rookie card.
-In addition to the version shown below, there are seven other cards which can be found for much cheaper.
+In addition to the version shown below, there are seven other cards, which can be found for much cheaper.

 Norm Van Lier was a three-time NBA All-Star and three-time All-Defensive First Team with the Bulls.
 His 1970-71 Topps rookie is part of the short-printed group, which gives it a slight value bump.